Ukrainians Google ‘how to make a molotov cocktail’ after defense minister’s call to arms

-She called on Ukrainians to make the dangerous homemade weapons and take up arms and join territorial defense forces, which she noted have simplified their recruitment procedures.
+She called on Ukrainians to make the homemade weapons and take up arms and join territorial defense forces, which she noted have simplified their recruitment procedures.

 Searches for “how to make a molotov cocktail” spiked in Ukraine in the last 24 hours, according to Google search data.